novosadt/om-annotsv-svc/README.md

 # om-annotsv-svc: Optical Mapping and AnnotSV Structural Variant Comparator

 A software tool for comparison of structural variants identified by optical mapping technology (Bionano Genomics) and long-read next-generation sequencing technologies i.e. 10x Genomics, Oxford Nanopore Technologies and Pacific Biosciences.
 Structural variants produced by long-read next-generation sequencing technologies are analyzed using AnnotSV software tool.
 The tool employes distance variance between Bionano and AnnotSV genomic coordinates for the beginning and end of individual SVs.
-Various types of filtering, such as overlapping gene filter, variant type filter or distance sum variance filter can be used.
+Various types of filtering, such as overlapping gene filter, variant type filter or distance variance filter can be used.
 The tool is provided as CLI application and is platform independent.

 ## Requirements
 Java Runtime Environment 8 or higher.